Introduction to Machine Learning10-701, Fall 2015

 The final project may be completed by small teams.

-- Homework is worth full credit at the beginning of class on the due date.
+- Homework is worth full credit before the deadline.

 - It is worth zero credit after that.